phkug/grftsls/README.md

 ```

 ## Literature
+[Athey, S., Tibshirani, J., Wager, S., 2019.
+Generalized random forests.
+Ann.
+Statist.
+47, 1148–1178.]

-[Biewen, M., & Kugler, P. (2021).
+[Biewen, M., Kugler, P., 2021.
 Two-stage least squares random forests with an application to Angrist and Evans (1998).
 Economics Letters, 109893.]

 [Biewen, M., Kugler, P., 2020.
 Two-stage least squares random forests with an application to Angrist and Evans (1998).
 In: IZA Discussion Paper, (13613).
 Institute for the Study of Labor (IZA), Bonn.]

-[Athey, S., Tibshirani, J., Wager, S., 2019.
-Generalized random forests.
-Ann.
-Statist.
-47, 1148–1178.]